-Univ has what must be the longest grace of any Oxford or Cambridge College which is in regular use.
+Univ has what must be the longest grace in regular use of any Oxford or Cambridge College.
 Every time dinner is held in the College’s Hall, it is recited by one of the College’s Scholars in dialogue with the Master or senior Fellow present.

 Scholars were originally expected to say their part of the Grace from memory, but in 1958 the Fellows relented and allowed them to read it instead.

 Queen’s College has a very similar Grace to ours, but that has long been reserved only for special occasions, and Balliol College once also had a long Grace, but this was abolished in the 19th century.

 Scholar: Benedictus sit Deus in donis suis.

 Response: Et sanctus in omnibus operibus suis.

 Scholar: Domine Deus, Resurrectio et Vita credentium, Qui semper es laudandus tam in viventibus quam in defunctis, gratias Tibi agimus pro omnibus Fundatoribus caeterisque Benefactoribus nostris, quorum beneficiis hic ad pietatem et ad studia literarum alimur: Te rogantes ut nos, hisce Tuis donis ad Tuam gloriam recte utentes, una cum iis ad vitam immortalem perducamur.
 Per Jesum Christum Dominum nostrum.
 Amen.